photo Dionisios Margetis

 • University of Maryland, College Park:

--- Mr. Li Peng Liang, Montgomery College; now in Univ.
-MD, College Park.
+-- Mr. Li Peng Liang, Montgomery College; now at Stanford.

 Project: Modeling and analysis of crystal-step interactions.